davidgru/neuralnet/README.md

 # Neuralnet
 Library for training neural networks implemented in C. Includes two backends:
-* naive implementation where all primitives are implemented from scratch
+* naive cpu and gpu (cuda) implementation where all primitives are implemented from scratch
 * [Intel oneDNN](https://github.com/oneapi-src/oneDNN) backend (only cpu)

 Features: